-- a.
+a.
 Example: Patient becomes febrile and complains of nausea and abdominal pain.
-CT scan done that day shows fluid collection suggestive of infection.
-Blood specimen collected that day results in identification of Bacteroides fragilis.
-Because the patient meets IAB criterion 3b, using the identification of an organisms from the blood specimen as an element (fever, nausea or abdominal pain, positive blood specimen and CT scan showing infection in abdominal cavity), the BSI is considered secondary to IAB. - b.
+CT scan done that day shows a fluid collection suggestive of infection.
+A blood specimen collected that day results in identification of Bacteroides fragilis.
+Because the patient meets IAB criterion 3b, using the identification of an organisms from the blood specimen as an element (fever, nausea or abdominal pain, positive blood specimen and CT scan showing infection in abdominal cavity), the BSI is considered secondary to an intra-abdominal (IAB) infection.

+b.
 Example: Patient is febrile, has a new onset of cough and has positive chest imaging test indicating the presence of an infiltrate.
 Blood specimens collected identify Pseudomonas aeruginosa.
-Because the patient can meet PNU2 definition using the identification of organisms from a blood specimen as one of the elements of the infection criterion (specifically, infiltrate on chest imaging test, fever, new onset of cough and organism identified from blood specimen), the BSI is considered secondary to PNEU.
+Because the patient can meet the PNU2 definition using the identification of organisms from a blood specimen as one of the elements of the infection criterion (specifically, infiltrate on chest imaging test, fever, new onset of cough and organism identified from blood specimen), the BSI is considered secondary to PNEU.